Gaston Caperton

-William Gaston Caperton III (born February 21, 1940) is an American politician who served as the 31st Governor of West Virginia from 1989 to 1997.
+William Gaston Caperton III (born February 21, 1940) is an American politician who served as the 31st governor of West Virginia from 1989 to 1997.
 He was president of the College Board, which administers the nationally recognized SAT and AP tests, from 1999 to 2012.
 He is a member of the Democratic Party.

 Pre-gubernatorial history

 Caperton was born in Charleston, West Virginia.
-He attended Dexter School (Brookline, Massachusetts), Episcopal High School in Alexandria, Virginia and the University of North Carolina at Chapel Hill, where he was a member of Delta Kappa Epsilon.
+He attended Dexter School (Brookline, Massachusetts), Episcopal High School in Alexandria, Virginia, and the University of North Carolina at Chapel Hill, where he was a member of Delta Kappa Epsilon.

-After graduation he returned to Charleston to manage a family-owned insurance firm.
+After graduation, he returned to Charleston to manage a family-owned insurance firm.
 He soon became its principal owner and, under his watch, it became the tenth largest privately owned insurance brokerage firm in the nation.
 Caperton owned a bank and mortgage banking firm.
 Caperton was elected governor in his first attempt to seek public office in 1988.

 Gubernatorial history, 1988–1997

 Elections

-In the 1988 gubernatorial election, Caperton, initially considered a long-shot for his party's nomination, defeated a crowded primary, winning a narrow plurality over the '84 nominee and Speaker of the State House, then in the General Election, as an underdog, once more upset the Republican Party incumbent, Arch A. Moore Jr.
+In the 1988 gubernatorial election, Caperton, initially considered a long-shot for his party's nomination, won a crowded primary in a narrow plurality over the 1984 nominee and Speaker of the State House Clyde M. See Jr., then in the general election, again as an underdog, upset the Republican incumbent, Arch A. Moore Jr.

-In the 1992 election, Caperton was challenged by State Senator Charlotte Pritt and then State Attorney General Mario Palumbo in the Democratic primary.
-Caperton narrowly won the primary over Pritt and the general election, defeating the Republican candidate, West Virginia Secretary of Agriculture Cleve Benedict, and Pritt, running as a write-in candidate.
+In the 1992 election, Caperton was challenged by State Senator Charlotte Pritt and then-state Attorney General Mario Palumbo in the Democratic primary.
+Caperton won the primary over Pritt and then the general election, defeating West Virginia Secretary of Agriculture Cleve Benedict, the Republican nominee, and Pritt, who ran as a write-in candidate.

 Caperton was constitutionally prohibited from running for a third consecutive term in 1996.
 He ended up supporting the Republican nominee, former Governor Cecil Underwood, against Pritt, which led to a party split and bad feelings among some in the state party.